Lataif-e-Sitta: The Fourth Way

-In this teaching, the qualities of the Higher Emotional Center (equivalent to Qalb (Heart) in Sufism) are known as “Positive Emotions” or “sacred impulses”.
+In this teaching, the Higher Emotional Center is equivalent to Qalb (Heart) in Sufism and its experiential qualities and functions are known as “sacred impulses” or “Positive Emotions”.

-John G. Bennett (1897-1974), a contemporary student of both Ouspensky and Gurdjieff, researched the sources of Gurdjieff’s teaching and concluded that these Positive Emotions were in fact derived from the laṭāʾif of Sufism.
+John G. Bennett (1897-1974), a contemporary student of both Ouspensky and Gurdjieff, researched the sources of Gurdjieff’s teaching and concluded that these Positive Emotions were in fact derived from the Laṭāʾif of Sufism.

-Nevertheless, specific knowledge and realization of the Positive Emotions as laṭā’if are rarely emphasized in schools of the Fourth Way teaching today.
+Nevertheless, specific knowledge and realization of the Positive Emotions as Laṭā’if are rarely emphasized in schools of the Fourth Way teaching today.

 The Diamond Approach

 The Diamond Approach is a spiritual teaching developed by Hameed Ali (A. H. Almaas) (1944–) and Faisal Muqaddam (1946-) beginning in the 1970s.
 The history of the teaching was influenced both by Idries Shah and by Gurdjieff's Fourth Way.

-It confirms the Naqshbandi (Punjab) understanding of five fundamental laṭāʾif and then expands it to include dozens of similar human capacities for which the more general term “Essential Aspects” is adopted.
+It confirms the Naqshbandi (Punjab) understanding of five fundamental Laṭāʾif and then expands it to include dozens of similar human capacities for which the more general term “Essential Aspects” is adopted.

-Unlike the Gurdjieff/Ouspensky Fourth Way, the Diamond Approach uses various mental, emotive, and somatic methods for realizing the laṭāʾif, as a central part of its overall teaching and practice.
+Unlike the Gurdjieff/Ouspensky Fourth Way, the Diamond Approach uses various mental, emotive, and somatic methods for realizing the Laṭāʾif, as a central part of its overall teaching and practice.

 (See also: corresponding video in "External Links").

+The Laṭāʾif in animals

+Most Sufi traditions are silent about whether or not the Laṭāʾif are also present in animals.

+Nevertheless, Islamic theology considers animals to possess divine Ruḥ (Spirit).
+And Mulla Sadra, arguably the most significant Islamic philosopher after Avicenna, considers animals to also have an imaginal (Malakut) Soul, though they lack the additional intellect ('Aql) that defines the human Soul.

+Accordingly, some Sufi orders (for example the Azeemia) do teach that certain of the Laṭāʾif function in animals.

+In addition, the presence of Laṭāʾif in animals is consistent with those Sufi traditions (such as the Naqshbandi (Punjab)) that view the Laṭāʾif as implicit in certain psycho-physiological functions, many of which are common to both humans and animals.